 Enter The Sandman

 In 1994, the smartest fans in the wrestling audience presided in a small bingo hall in Philadelphia.
 These were fans who, from either a vast viewing experience or from communication on the burgeoning forums on the internet, had acquired an obsessional amount of wrestling knowledge and they were very much wise to kayfabe.

 When Shane Douglas made various cackling references to Ric Flair holding younger wrestlers back, the audience cackled with him at the bravado of dropping the veil in public.
 Cactus Jack spat on the WCW title belt and the Philadelphia audience lost its collective mind.
 They were complicit, they understood the references.
 This was the reward for being a smart fan (or a ‘smark’ – smart mark – as they have come to be known).

-The Philadelphia audience, as discussed previously, were also a notoriously bloodthirsty bunch.
-Headlocks and armdrags were all good and well, but blood and guts were far more exciting.
+The Philadelphia audience, as discussed previously, was also a notoriously bloodthirsty bunch.
+Headlocks and arm-drags were all good and well, but blood and guts were far more exciting.